slackapi/bolt-js/docs/content/steps/adding-editing-steps.md

 ---
-title: Adding or editing workflow steps
+title: Adding or editing steps from apps
 lang: en
 slug: /concepts/adding-editing-steps
 ---

 :::danger

-Workflow Steps from Apps are a deprecated feature.
+Steps from Apps are a deprecated feature.

-Workflow Steps from Apps are different than, and not interchangable with, Slack automation workflows.
-We encourage those who are currently publishing Workflow Steps from Apps to consider the new [Slack automation features](https://api.slack.com/automation), such as [custom functions for Bolt](/concepts/creating-custom-functions).
+Steps from Apps are different than, and not interchangeable with, Slack automation workflows.
+We encourage those who are currently publishing steps from apps to consider the new [Slack automation features](https://api.slack.com/automation), such as [custom steps for Bolt](https://api.slack.com/automation/functions/custom-bolt).

 Please [read the Slack API changelog entry](https://api.slack.com/changelog/2023-08-workflow-steps-from-apps-step-back) for more information.